Su-informatics-lab/ardac-dict/docs/development.md

 1. Go to the [releases page](https://github.com/Su-informatics-lab/ardac-dict/releases) for the repository.
 2. Click the "Draft a new release" button.
 3. Enter the appropriate version number by clicking on the `Choose a tag` dropdown.
 Follow the [Semantic Versioning](https://semver.org/) guidelines.
-If this is a bug fix, increment the patch version (e.g., `1.0.1`).
-If this is a feature enhancement, increment the minor version (e.g., `1.1.0`).
+If this is a bug fix, increment the patch version (e.g., `2.0.1`).
+If this is a feature enhancement, increment the minor version (e.g., `2.1.0`).
+If this is a breaking change, increment the major version (e.g., `3.0.0`).
 4. Enter a title for the release.
 This should be the same as the version number.
 5. Enter a description of the changes that were made in this release.
 This should be a summary of the changes that were made in the branch that was merged into `main`.
 6. Click the "Publish release" button.